Loading...

 Again, we have the prefix there.

-Other words that begin with ex include export.
+Are the words that begin with EX include export, external, exhale.

 And all of those mean that something is outside or is going outside.